joshua-redfield/lauf/README.txt

 2e.
 Configuration
 There's various options and settings that you can change without having to modify Lauf's program files.
-You can edit  lauf.cfg file directly.
+You can edit  the lauf.cfg file directly.
 It's commented well enough that there should be no need to go into detail.

 3.)
 Keyboard Shortcut
 a.
 Head over to System > Preferences > Keyboard Shortcuts.